Top of main content

 If you’re an HSBC customer, you can move money into a cash ISA the same way you’d move money into another type of current account or savings account.
 You can do this online or through our mobile banking app.

-To help ensure you meet your savings goal and maximise your tax-free allowance, you may want to consider a standing order.
+To help you meet your savings goal and maximise your tax-free allowance, you may want to consider a standing order for an easy access ISA.
 This will mean you’re making regular payments into the ISA.

 What if you haven't topped up your cash ISA in a while?

-If you haven’t made a payment – also referred to as a ‘subscription’ – into your cash ISA in the previous tax year, you'll need to make a fresh application if you want to make any further subscriptions.
+If you haven’t made a payment – also referred to as a ‘subscription’ – into your cash ISA in the previous tax year, you may need to make a fresh application, depending on your subscriber.

 If you’re an HSBC customer, you can reactivate an ISA by using our online HSBC Loyalty Cash ISA reactivation form.